Logarithmic Gromov-Witten theory with expansions: The virtual gluing formula

 We summarize the previous sections and put the pieces together for easy access.
 The gluing formula is obtained as follows.
 For a rigid tropical stable map $[\rho]$ with underlying graph $G$, we construct a virtual birational modification of the product of moduli spaces of maps over the vertices.
 This space is equipped with boundary evaluations corresponding to flags of edges in $G$.
 The target of the boundary evaluation at $e$ is generically the divisor $D_e$ dual to $e$.
 Over deeper strata in the modified product, the target is replaced by toric bundles over the strata of $D_e$.
 The gluing fiber diagram is the following one:

-The two vertices arrows are sections of smooth fibrations.
+The two vertical arrows are sections of smooth fibrations.
 Up to the combinatorial factor $\prod_e m_e$, the virtual count attached to $[\rho]$ is computed by a virtual integral on $\mathcal{G}^\lambda(Y_0)$.
-As mentioned in Remark~\ref{rem: num-deg-form}, our degeneration formula for the virtual class involves a relative diagonal, i.e. the class of the fiberwise diagonal in the fiber square of the divisor expansion.
+Our degeneration formula for the virtual class involves a relative diagonal, i.e. the class of the fiberwise diagonal in the fiber square of the divisor expansion.
 This complicates numerical applications of the degeneration formula.
-An essentially identical phenomenon occurs in Parker's theory.
+An identical phenomenon occurs in Parker's theory.
 Parker's refined cohomology, which supports his cycle theoretic degeneration formula, does not satisfy a K\"unneth formula, and hence, no diagonal splitting.
 Nonetheless, our formula collapses in special cases.